bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 **Version 2.6.0**
 - **New Role:** [Arsonist](#縱火狂)
-- Added an Ingame Updater, to make it easier to update the Mod
+- Added an In-Game Updater, to make it easier to update the Mod
 - Added synchronization for Airship toilet doors.
 Doors now open/close for everyone
 - Changed Shifter to also die when shifting a neutral role (Jester, Arsonist, Jackal, ...)
 - Changed the option "Jester Can Die To Sheriff" to "Neutrals Can Die To Sheriff"